alelee93/kickstarter-challenge/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/61717854/151645734-116cd214-e4a2-49d6-b5af-4d2ac7d01f98.PNG)

 It would be interesting to look at the outcome rates and average goals by month.
-After taking out an outlier (id 2960) from the Kickstarter data which most likely had a typo (goal stated was 30MM), we can see the following chart.
-This shows us that the relationship between launch date and success is not very strong.
+After taking out an outlier (id 2960) from the Kickstarter data which most likely had a typo (goal stated was 30MM), we can see the charts below.
+These show us that the relationship between launch date and success is not very strong.
 Also, this explains why we saw a drop in success in December (the average goal was significantly higher).
 In conclusion, success seems to be more related to average goal, and a lower average goal seems to be better for the success of a theater campaign.

+ A limitation for the data is that it does not include the genre of the plays.
+The genre of the play may be a lurking variable, making us draw incorrect conclusions about the relationship between the goal amount and the success of a theater campaign.

 ![theater outcome % and avg goal](https://user-images.githubusercontent.com/61717854/151645739-9a0ad8d3-7d28-4277-a8df-dc7b9249ce82.PNG)

 ![theater outcome % and avg goal 2](https://user-images.githubusercontent.com/61717854/151645742-bb48869a-046e-4b86-89ca-cff965bb007c.PNG)

- A limitation for the data is that it does not include the genre of the plays.
-The genre of the play may be a lurking variable, making us draw incorrect conclusions about the relationship between the goal amount and the success of a theater campaign.